Neolias/u4-study-project-demo/README.md

 ![Gym](Gym.png)

 Hello!
-I started working on this study project as a part of the Unreal Engine 4 course ([XYZ School](https://www.school-xyz.com/main_eng)) in the beginning of 2024.
+I started working on this study project as a part of an Unreal Engine 4 course ([XYZ School](https://www.school-xyz.com/main_eng)) in the beginning of 2024.
 Using the knowledge gained during the course and my independent learning, I improved it and extended most of the features.

 Code samples:
 [BaseCharacter.h](https://github.com/Neolias/u4-study-project-demo/blob/main/ue4/Source/XyzHomework/Characters/XyzBaseCharacter.h)